JFCote/hey-world-directory/README.md

 Available as a webpage here: https://jfcote.github.io/hey-world-directory/

-Hey World is a feature from [Hey.com](https://hey.com) email service that lets your email the web!
+Hey World is a feature from [Hey.com](https://hey.com) email service that lets you email the web!
 More detail [here](https://www.hey.com/features/email-the-web/).
 This is truly an awesome feature and this directory has been created to help people discover writers from all over the world!

 | User                                          | Description                                                           |
 |:---------------------------------------------:|-----------------------------------------------------------------------|